mzrghorbani/emp-work/README.md

 3- run_sim

 	3.1- Compiles newly added VHDL modules.
-	3.2- Run modelsim simulation using txt-files
+	3.2- Run modelsim simulation using txt-files.
-	3.3- Generates txt-files for analysis
+	3.3- Generates txt-files for analysis.

 There are two directories: